| Dinner with my house mom,

 Helena, at 9 p.m.

 The first and most important one is definitely meal times.
 In Spain, they rarely eat breakfast and if they do it's a small coffee and maybe an apple if they're feeling luxurious.
 My biggest meal of the day has always been breakfast, so this was extremely strange to me when I first arrived.
 Even though they do not eat breakfast, their next meal (lunch) isn't until 2 p.m, with dinner following around 9 p.m.
 The first couple days I was STARVING because these meal times are so strange to me!
-If you are planning to study abroad, definitely bring or buy snacks because you'll never know when you will eat again.
+If you are planning to study abroad in Madrid, definitely bring or buy snacks because you'll never know when you will eat again.

 | Bodybell, a popular drug store,